 In the Netherlands, BackWerk expanded its already fast-growing network of sales outlets to 37 stores.
 Three newly opened sales outlets are the result of a franchise partnership concluded in June with HMSHost International, the global market leader in the food and hospitality industry for people on the move.
 By the end of 2022, nine additional HMSHost International locations at the largest railway stations in the Netherlands are to be converted into BackWerk stores.

+Shop-in-shops are another type of BackWerk expansion.
 These are modules that are integrated into other formats.
 Following BackWerk and Ditsch’s presence at four Esso service stations in Germany, BackWerk modules were integrated into Valora retail formats in 2021– in two U-Store outlets in Hamburg and in the ServiceStore DB in Wuppertal.

 Valora also underlined its market leadership in the German railway station bookshop market and its partnership with Deutsche Bahn when it acquired five Press & Books sales outlets in Northern Bavaria in the autumn.